insanengineer/shutdownDriveUnmount/README.md

 choose the path were the script was downloaded and click ok select shutdown from the dropdown on the right of the script file name

-Now when you shutdown throuh a desktop envronment it should cleanly unmount your drives
+Now when you shutdown through a desktop envronment it should cleanly unmount your drives